aaviator42/MatrixTexter/README.md

 ```

 ### Functions
+If an action fails, the function will throw an exception with the error code received from the homeserver.

 #### 1. `login($homeserver, $username, $password)`
 Authenticates with the homeserver and returns an access token that should be used while sending messages.